john-maurer/Maurer.OktaFilter/README.md

 Add three elements to your Azure Key Vault:

-- `OAUTH-PASSWORD`
+- `AUTH-PASSWORD`
-- `OAUTH-URL`
+- `AUTH-URL`
-- `OAUTH-USER`
+- `AUTH-USER`

-You'll need to acquire a valid oauth user name, password and URL from your organization.
+You'll need to acquire a valid auth user name, password and URL from your organization.

 ### 2. Install the Package